vineelko/patina/docs/src/integrate/dxe_core.md

 }
 ```

 This does a few things.
-The first is it creates our actual logger, with some configuration settings.
-Specifically it
+The first is it creates our actual logger (as a static), with some configuration settings.
-sets the log message format, disables logging for a few modules, sets the minimum log type allowed, then specifies the
+Specifically it sets the log message format, disables logging for a few modules, sets the minimum log type allowed,
-Writer that we want to write to.
+then specifies the Writer that we want to write to.
 In this case we are writing to port `0x402` via `Uart16550`.
-Again, this is just our
-advanced logger implementation.
-This could be different if you create your own.

-The next static that we generate is the component that gets executed during runtime, which initializes and publishes
-the advanced logger so that regular EDK II built components also have access to the advanced logger.
+Your
+platform may require a different writer.

+Next, inside `efi_main` we instantiate the advanced logger component, which will be executed by the core at runtime.
+Among other things, this component produces the Advanced Logger Protocol, so that other standard UEFI drivers may
+consume and use it.

-Next, we set the global logger to our static logger with the `log` crate.
-Finally, we initialize the component, and
+Finally, we set the global logger to our static logger with the `log` crate and then register the component instance
-then add it to the list of components that the Patina DXE Core will execute.
+with the core, so that it knows to execute it.

 ## Final main.rs